Tiernny Wiltshire

-Tiernny Arlene Wiltshire (born 8 May 1998) is a US-born Jamaican footballer who plays as a forward for National Women's Soccer League club Houston Dash and the Jamaica women's national team.
+Tiernny Arlene Wiltshire (born 8 May 1998) is a professional footballer who plays as a forward for the club Stade de Reims Féminines.
+Born in the United States, she represents Jamaica internationally.

 Club career

 Wiltshire previously played for Israeli Ligat Nashim club Maccabi Emek Hefer during the 2020–2021 season.
 She made 14 appearances and scored seven goals (four regular-season league goals, two national cup goals, and one league cup goal).
 She returned to the U.S. upon the end of the season and joined the Houston Dash as a trialist.

 In 2021, Wiltshire signed a short-term contract with Finnish Kansallinen Liiga team Kuopio Palloseura.

 On 25 August 2022, Wiltshire was signed with the Houston Dash as a forward for the remainder of the 2022 season.

+Wiltshire signed with French club Reims on September 2, 2023.

 International career

 Wiltshire made her senior debut for Jamaica on 30 September 2019.